ex-man/GeneralInsurance_Class/Lessons/Lesson3/Support/About_discounting.md

  of the capital needed for that portfolio.
 What is the Economic profit before tax (NPV Latest view UWR net of Capital costs) for each portfolio?
 Which one of them is the most profitable?
 Is the worst one from previous investigation still the worst?

+# Latest view of the loss development
+--- to be finished ---